This article is for admins of professional plans.

 If you enforce 2-factor authentication (2FA) for your plan, and a plan member lost their device or can’t retrieve their recovery code, you can generate 2FA codes for them so they can regain access to their account.
 These steps walk you through how to generate recovery codes and what members need to do with them to regain access to their accounts.
 The member who lost access to their account must also complete some steps as part of this process, including disabling and re-enabling 2FA.

 Note: If the member forgot their Master Password instead, you can help them with admin-assisted recovery.
-To use admin-assisted recovery, the member of your plan has to turn it on, or activate it when prompted, before they forget their Master Password.
+To use admin-assisted recovery, the member of your plan has to turn it on when prompted before they forget their Master Password.

 Recover a member’s account with admin-assisted recovery

 - Select the Dashlane D icon in your browser’s toolbar and enter your admin Master Password if prompted.
-In the extension pop-up, select More and then Open the Admin Console.
+In the Dashlane browser extension pop-up, select More and then Open the Admin Console.

-- Select Users, select the gear icon for the member you want to generate a code for and then select 2FA recovery codes.
+Select Users, select the 3-dot icon for the member you want to generate a code for, and then select 2FA recovery codes.
 A pop-up appears with five recovery codes.

 - Ask the member to select the Dashlane D icon in their browser’s toolbar and enter their account email, if prompted.
 A pop-up asks them to verify the device with a recovery code.